This post may contain affiliate links. Please read our disclosure policy.

 How to Make Dill Dip

-1. Combine until smooth.
-In a small bowl, stir together the yogurt, mayonnaise, apple cider vinegar, dill, onion powder, garlic powder, cayenne, salt and pepper until smooth.
+1. Mix: Stir together the Greek yogurt, mayonnaise, apple cider vinegar, dill, onion powder, garlic powder, cayenne, salt, and pepper until smooth.

 Dill dip has been mixed together in a glass bowl.